-I know readers have discussed this a bunch in the comments, but I don’t think we’ve ever had a full post on it.
-Reader S’s question is about perfume:
+I know readers have discussed this a bunch in the comments, but I don’t think we’ve ever had a full post on perfume at the office, so let’s discuss!
+Reader S’s question is about perfume at work:

 I take a lot of care in selecting my clothing/hairstyle/makeup, and making sure that they are office appropriate.
 Are there rules about office-appropriate perfume as well?

 Forgive me if I’m wrong, but I believe the common wisdom among the commenters is that perfume should not be worn at the office.
 I might caveat that a bit: coworkers should not be able to smell your perfume on you unless they are, for some reason, very very very close to you.
 None of this “you enter a conference room and everyone smells you before they see you,” or “the two other people on the elevator sneezed when you got on.”